Coffin of Nedjemankh: Return to Egypt

 In February 2019, the Metropolitan Museum was approached by the New York County District Attorney's Office, which presented the museum with evidence provided by the Egyptian government that the dealer's 1971 export license had been forged.
 Further evidence showed the coffin had been stolen in 2011 and its ownership history was fraudulent.
-The museum then shuttered the then-ongoing exhibition Nedjemankh and His Gilded Coffin, previously scheduled to run through April 21, 2019, and handed the coffin over to the Antiquities Repatriation Department of the Egyptian Ministry of Antiquities.
+On February 12 the museum then shuttered the then-ongoing exhibition Nedjemankh and His Gilded Coffin, previously scheduled to run through April 21, 2019.
+It then handed the coffin over to the Antiquities Repatriation Department of the Egyptian Ministry of Antiquities.

+The coffin was unveiled on 1 October 2019 at the National Museum of Egyptian Civilization in Cairo.